TomVincentUK/snompy/docs/guide/basics.rst

    \int_{-\pi}^{\pi}
    \alpha_{eff}(\theta)
    e^{i n \theta}
-   d\theta.
+   d\theta,

-This can then be evaluated numerically using a method such as the `trapezium rule <https://en.wikipedia.org/wiki/Trapezoidal_rule>`_, as shown in the example script below.
+which can then be evaluated numerically using a method such as the `trapezium rule <https://en.wikipedia.org/wiki/Trapezoidal_rule>`_, as shown in the example script below.